Codecademy/docs/content/general/concepts/semantic-technologies/terms/sparql/sparql.md

 ### Functions and Operators Within Filters

 SPARQL includes many functions and operators that can be used within a `FILTER` clause to create boolean expressions.
-Some examples are given below.
+Some examples are given below:

 - Arithmetic functions and logical operators: for example `=`, `!=` (inequality), `>`, `>=`, `+`, `*`, `||` (logical OR), and `&&` (logical AND).
   - Example: `FILTER (?x >= ?y * ?z)`